Grab these free equal sharing problems – in three levels of difficulty!

 A lot of you have been asking for more math activities – and I think you want more than the standard worksheet.

 So do I!
-That’s why I’m beginning a series of differentiated task cards.
-Each set will include both simple and more complicated math problems.
+That’s why I created a set of differentiated task cards.

 Since many readers have requested activities for teaching fractions, I decided to start at the beginning … with equal sharing problems.
 After all, this is what students know – even as preschoolers.